Towcester Racecourse

-Horse Racing
+Horse racing

+Horse racing at Towcester goes back to the 18th century.
+Towcester is one of many places listed in James Christie Whyte's History of the British Turf where annual horseracing had ceased to occur after 1798.

-The first meeting took place in 1928.
+The first meeting over the modern course took place in 1928.
 The Towcester Racecourse Company was formed under the direction of Sir Thomas Fermor-Hesketh, later 1st Lord Hesketh, and it was there on his estate of Easton Neston, that the course was sited, and the first grandstand built.

-Towcester was highly popular among the racing fraternity, mostly because of the sharp bends in the course, and the final gallop to the finishing post was uphill, which tested the horses and results in some unexpected finishes.
+Towcester was popular among the racing fraternity, mostly because of the sharp bends in the course, and the final gallop to the finishing post was uphill, which tested the horses and results in some unexpected finishes.

-In 2004, the Easton Neston estate, including the race course was put up for sale.
+In 2004, the Easton Neston estate, including the race course, was put up for sale.
 The third Lord Hesketh later decided to retain ownership of the course and sold only a portion of the estate to a Russian-born businessman.

 Entry was free from 2002 until 2006, during which time the course saw attendance grow significantly.
 In mid-2006, it was announced that from the 26th of December 2006, Towcester would be charging for entry to their two most popular annual meetings; Boxing Day and Easter Sunday.
 Selected other meetings were free.

-In 2008, Lord Hesketh decided to sell the course which was offered as a going concern.
+In 2008, Lord Hesketh decided to sell the course, which was offered as a going concern.

 On 7 November 2013, jockey Tony McCoy got his 4,000th career win at Towcester, riding Mountain Tunes to win the Weatherbys Novices' Hurdle.

-Greyhound Racing
+Greyhound racing

 A greyhound racing track has been built inside the racecourse, which opened in December 2014.